How Innovative Construction Technologies Are Shaping Urban Development in London

 5. Robotics and Automation

-The adoption of robotics in construction is expected to grow at a CAGR of 16.8% from 2020 to 2027.
+Adoption of robotics in construction is forecast to grow at a CAGR of 16.8% through 2027.

 The Impact on Urban Development in London

-Innovative construction technologies are reshaping London’s urban landscape in several ways:
+These technological advancements are reshaping London’s construction landscape in several ways:

 Increased Efficiency and Productivity